ZackCipolletta/template-repo/README.md

 * _easy-to-understand_
 * _format_

+* Clone repository to your desktop
+* Navigate to the top level of the directory
-* Installing all packages with $ npm install.
+* Install all packages with $ npm install.
-* Building the project using webpack with $ npm run build
+* Build the project using webpack with $ npm run build
-* Starting a development server with $ npm run start
-* Linting JS files in the src folder with $ npm run lint
+* If you wish to lint JS files in the src folder, run $ npm run lint
-* Running tests with Jest using $ npm run test*
+* All business logic should be tested and pass Jest using $ npm run test
+* Start a development server with $ npm run start

 ## Known Bugs